Running A Business

 Table of Contents

-Barbara CorcoranIn 1973, at age 22, Shark Tank star Barbara Corcoran left her job as a restaurant server and opened a small real estate office in New York City, using $1,000 she had borrowed from a boyfriend.
+In 1973, at age 22, Shark Tank star Barbara Corcoran left her job as a restaurant server and opened a small real estate office in New York City, using $1,000 she had borrowed from a boyfriend.
 This maven, who had failed at twenty-two jobs, slowly developed the tiny office into a $6 billion dollar business, using the unconventional lessons she had learned from her homemaker mom.

-Corcoran sold the business for $66 million in 2001 and has invested in more than 30 companies since Shark Tank has been on the air.
-In an interview with Entrepreneur Magazine, Corcoran said, “building a business is little more than a series of quick opportunities followed by a series of big obstacles.
+In an interview with Entrepreneur Magazine, Corcoran said, “Building a business is little more than a series of quick opportunities followed by a series of big obstacles.
 The opportunities arrive and leave so quickly that they’re way too easy to miss.”

 Success and failure are permanently connected, according to Corcoran, and she adds that the single most critical attribute all entrepreneurs need in order to thrive is the talent to fail well.
 Corcoran believes in being optimistic to the point that exceeds all logic, especially in the grueling initial stages of launching a business.
 She rates optimism as more important than intelligence for the budding entrepreneur.

 Corcoran doesn’t believe that a woman has to leave her day job in order to be successful: she says that many of her most successful entrepreneurs on Shark Tank turned their personal interests into businesses while holding down a full-time job.
-She gives the example of Cousins Maine Lobster, which started with two cousins selling lobster rolls part time from a food truck, and which now has 12 franchises.
+She gives the example of Cousins Maine Lobster, which started with two cousins selling lobster rolls part-time from a food truck, and which now has 12 franchises.

-Sara Blakely - SpanxSara Blakely is the youngest self-made woman billionaire who turned her life around with her idea of producing a new line of flattering undergarments.
+Sarah Blakely is the youngest self-made woman billionaire who turned her life around with her idea of producing a new line of flattering undergarments.
 She launched Spanx from her home in Los Angeles in August 2000: a company that is now worth over a billion dollars.

-The idea for Spanx came one day when she put on a pair of pants, but disliked how her rear end looked.
-She decided to wear a pair of control top pantyhose, with the feet cut off.
-The slender, graceful difference prompted Blakely to patent her own footless body shaping hose.
+The idea for Spanx came one day when she put on a pair of pants but disliked how her rear end looked.
+She decided to wear a pair of control-top pantyhose, with the feet cut off.
+The slender, graceful difference prompted Blakely to patent her own footless body-shaping hose.
 Spanx now has 200 different types of slimming undergarments, ranging from swimwear to Mama Spanx and, most recently, Spanx for Men.

 Blakely marketed her invention using $5000 in personal savings until she found a factory willing to produce her footless hose.
 A major opportunity came in late 2000 when Oprah Winfrey highlighted Spanx on her popular nationally syndicated TV talk show.
 Sales rose steeply after this, and Blakely was able to swiftly build an empire.

-Lisa PriceBrooklyn native Lisa Price was walking through Park Slope one afternoon when she found a book on essential oils.
+Brooklyn native Lisa Price was walking through Park Slope one afternoon when she found a book on essential oils.
 The knowledge she gleaned from this book led to her experimentation with different oils and creating fragrances and body lotions just for fun.
 When her mother, Carol, suggested that she bring some of her lotions to her church’s flea market, Lisa sold almost every jar.

 Price officially established Carol’s Daughter in August of 1994, with just a handful of steady customers.
 With a huge following from her website, mail order business, and walk-in traffic, Price relocated the store from her brownstone in 1999 to Brooklyn’s Fort Greene district.
 She lists celebrities such as Jada Pinkett-Smith, Jay-Z and Halle Berry as clients.